Ryaneroni/3005-A3/README.md

 **Operation:**

-Ensure database has been created and populated before operation - Install pyscopg2 using the pip command above (In the folder with the file, do pip install pyscopgy2)- Navigate to the folder where you placed my file, and run using Python. -
+Ensure database has been created and populated before operation (Use the dbCreationScript.txt document in the repo and enter that in the pgAdmin query tool)-

+Install pyscopg2 using the pip command above (In the folder with the file, do pip install pyscopgy2) -

-e.g (In folder with the file) -> python main.py
+Navigate to the folder where you placed my file, and run using Python. e.g (In folder with the file) -> python main.py

 A main menu will be provided, enter one of the available functions with your data (type quit to exit)